isomerpages/sndgo-corp/_about-smart-nation/Our Smart Nation Journey/Milestones.md

 [Return to top](#milestones-of-singapores-smart-nation-story)

 ## 2015
-The National Steps ChallengeTM was launched by the Health Promotion Board to encourage Singapore residents to be physically active.
+The National Steps Challenge™ was launched by the Health Promotion Board to encourage Singapore residents to be physically active.
 When participants sync their steps through a pedometer with the Healthy 365 app, they earn rewards for the steps they clock.
 The initiative has successfully galvanised an active lifestyle movement in Singapore with about 2 million participants across five seasons.

 [Return to top](#milestones-of-singapores-smart-nation-story)